 What to do before terminating an employee

 It is important that you do not discuss the termination with the employee before the Remote team has had a chance to advise on the next steps.
-When you do get the go-ahead to communicate your intention to the employee, it's important to do so verbally.
-To initiate this process with Remote, you will need to first submit a termination request on the platform.
+When you get the go-ahead to communicate your intention to the employee, it's important to do so verbally.
+To start this process with Remote, you will need to submit a termination request on the platform.
 This will give us more information and allow us to offer additional guidance to you before communicating your intention to the employee.

 The termination process

 - We review your request along with the employment agreement, local labor laws, and any collective bargaining agreements in place.

 - A lifecycle specialist contacts you if they need additional details.
 Sometimes they will request a call.

 - Depending on the country-specific laws and the terms of the employment agreement, we may need to seek additional legal advice.
 We’ll let you know if there are additional charges before proceeding.

 - Terms and conditions for the termination are finalized.